leodip/goiabada/mkdocs/docs/installation.md

 Password: changeme
 ```

+**Important**: the docker compose file given above is set up with HTTP (non-TLS), making it insecure.
+HTTP should only be used for testing or development purposes.

 ## SSL certs

-Goiabada requires SSL to work.
-When you have the SSL certs for your domain, remember to make them available to the container, using a volume.
-Then, please amend the environment variables `GOIABADA_CERTFILE` and `GOIABADA_KEYFILE` to point to your certification and key files, accordingly.
+SSL is essential for Goiabada to function securely.
+When you have the SSL cert for your domain, remember to make it available to the container, using a volume.
+Then, amend the environment variables `GOIABADA_CERTFILE` and `GOIABADA_KEYFILE` to point to your certification and key files, accordingly.
+Don't forget to use the correct port in your docker compose file.

-You can have a look at [Customizations - HTML templates](customizations.md#html-templates) to see an example of docker volume mapping.
+You can have a look at the Docker documentation [https://docs.docker.com/compose/compose-file/07-volumes/](https://docs.docker.com/compose/compose-file/07-volumes/) for details on how to map a volume.